zellij-org/zellij-org.github.io/docs/src/plugin-api-file-system.md

 ```

 Zellij maps three paths for each plugin:
-  - `/host` - the folder where Zellij was started
+  - `/host` - the cwd of the last focused terminal, or the folder where Zellij was started if that's not available
   - `/data` - its own folder, shared with all loaded instances of the plugin - created on plugin load and deleted on plugin unload.
   - `/tmp` - a temporary folder located in an arbitrary position in the system's temporary filesystem.